USSF-ORBIT/ussf-portal-cms/README.md

 Set these variables for Keystone in a `.envrc.local` file.

 - `SESSION_SECRET` (must be a string at least 32 chars)
-- `DATABASE_URL` (URL to a running Postgres instance)
+- `KEYSTONE_DB_URL` (URL to a running Postgres instance)
 - `TEST_USERNAME` (string)
 - `TEST_EMAIL` (string - used to log in to Admin UI)
 - `TEST_PASSWORD` (must be a string at least 8 chars - used to log in to Admin UI)

 Environment variables for Postgres are set in the `docker-compose.yml` file.

-The initial database user created by Postgres will be `postgres` with the password set in the compose file.
-The database created will be named `keystone`, also set in the compose file.
+- POSTGRES_USER: keystone
+- POSTGRES_PASSWORD: keystonecms
+- POSTGRES_DB: keystone

+If running on standard port 5432, this makes the connection url one of the following:

+- `postgres://keystone:keystonecms@host.docker.internal:6666/keystone` (connecting from one docker container to another)
+- `postgres://keystone:keystonecms@0.0.0.0:5432/keystone` (connecting from host machine)

+Caveat: If you're also running Postgres on your local machine, you may run into some port conflicts with the Postgres Docker container.
+In the docker-compose file, you can map `5432` to an unused port to resolve.

 ### Keystone App